UMaine-Farmington students block road to protest town’s fossil-fuel emissions

 “Where are they going that’s so important?”
 Holcomb said.
 “Because we’re headed for extinction.”

 Police spoke with Holcomb for about 10 minutes.
-In the meantime, Boyd released Legere under the condition that she remain on the sidewalk like Anights and Dyre, which she did.
+In the meantime, Boyd released Legere under the condition that she remain on the sidewalk like Anights and Dyre.
+She did.

 Boyd told the Franklin Journal that in his time with the department and in Farmington, he had never seen a disruptive protest of this sort in town.